-Dr. James K. Bryant, II Most recently Jim Bryant was an Associate Professor of History at Shenandoah University where he spent 10 years, serving both as History Department Chair and Executive Director of the university's History and Tourism Center.
-He earned his Bachelor's degree in History Education from Hampton University, a Master's degree in History from the University of Vermont, and a Ph.D. in History from the University of Rochester, Jim was a predoctoral fellow with the Frederick Douglass Institute for African and African American Studies.
-Prior to his tenure at Shenandoah University, Jim had a 9-year connection with the Fredericksburg and Spotsylvania National Military Park, National Park Service both as a seasonal interpreter and later as a permanent Park Ranger (Interpretation).
+Dr. James K. Bryant, II most recently was an Associate Professor of History at Shenandoah University where he spent 10 years, serving both as History Department Chair and Executive Director of the university's History and Tourism Center.
+Prior to his arrival at Shenandoah University, Dr. Bryant had a 9-year connection with the Fredericksburg and Spotsylvania National Military Park, National Park Service both as a seasonal interpreter and later as a permanent Park Ranger (Interpretation).

 He is the author of The Chancellorsville Campaign: The Nation's High Water Mark (2009) and The Battle of Fredericksburg: We Cannot Escape History (2010).
-Jim also coauthored (with Dr. Geraldine W. Kiefer) the book chapter "Strategy and Sublimity: A Gallery of Valley Pike Images during the Civil War" in The Great Valley Road of Virginia edited by Warren Hofstra and Karl Raitz.
+Dr. Bryant also co-authored (with Dr. Geraldine W. Kiefer) the book chapter "Strategy and Sublimity: A Gallery of Valley Pike Images during the Civil War" in The Great Valley Road of Virginia edited by Warren Hofstra and Karl Raitz.
 This book received the American Pioneer Society's 2010 Allen Noble Prize for best edited book in American Material Culture.